radbahi/CovidTrackerFrontend/README.md

+## Covid-19 Tracker

 Covid-19 Tracker is a web application created by Radouane 'Red' Bahi, and Kevin Gleeson.
 Due to Covid-19 information varying so widely all over the world, this app was created to be a central hub for commonly asked global/country specific statistics.
+Yeah, it isn't the most creative name.

+## How to use?

+- Upon visiting the site for the first time, you'll be directed to the login page.
+Click the Register button below to create an account.
+- You'll be automatically logged in and taken to the main page with the world map and the graph.
+Select a nation on top of the graph to highlight it and have that nation's data on the graph.
+- You may also hover over a country on the map for a tooltip of their data.
+- Select "Switch to stories" for current headlines regarding the coronavirus.
+- Also feel free to check out the "About us" on the navbar at the top.

 ## Links:
   - Backend: (https://github.com/teapuddles/CovidTrackerBackend)